We have tried hard to make sure most common questions are answered on our Web site

 No. Our applications require a minimum of IIS 6, the .NET

 Framework v4, and ASP.NET.
-Those are only available on Windows 2008 and Windows
+Those are only available on Windows Server including Windows Server 2008 R2, Windows

 Correct!
 We require that you create a "service" account, but we don't really have